abdelghani-bend/abdelghani-bend/README.md

 ## I'm a software engineer !!

-- 🔭 I’m currently working from home
+- 🔭 I’m currently a software engineer at SIG Service
 - ⚡ Fun fact: I love to read books